 Lens: Canon EF 50mm F/1.8 II, Canon EF 135mm F/2.0 L

-As you can see it was quite a sunny day.
+As you can see, it was quite a sunny day.
 More sun - more stress with the film.
-In digital world you would hide in the shadow and test exposure.
-In addition nowadays digital cameras are excellent on spot metering.
+In digital world, you would hide in the shadow and test exposure.
+In addition, nowadays digital cameras are excellent on spot metering.
 Not so good with the older film cameras.
-However I cannot say I missed exposure or focus on any of the shots.
+However, I cannot say I missed exposure or focus on any of the shots.
 I am happy with the results.
 But I had to work harder to get such shots.
 Spot metering is not that great in older cameras so I had to measure exposure on a shadow, then recompose and shoot.
-In the shot where the couple walks away in the woods you can see how it looks when a bit too much light hits the film.
+In the shot where the couple walks away in the woods, you can see how it looks when a bit too much light hits the film.
 Not too bad, but I would not keep such image if it was shot on digital Sony.
 Film gives you some extra value, you cannot reject that.
 I also was not sure what will happen when shooting in the sandy location.
 I felt like I am about to overexpose since it was quite a bright location and I always had to check on the exposure levels.
-However the shot came great in that location.
-So film managed to survive with some extra light.
+However, the shot came great in that location.
+So the film managed to survive with some extra light.